Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Document Filtering

-In order to identify the language (English vs others) of the candidate documents, we used the open-source Python package Langid \citep{lui2012langid}.
-Langid is an off-the-shelf Naive Bayes-based classifier pretrained on 97 different languages which is able to achieve consistently high accuracy over a wide range of languages, domains, and lengths of text.
-We used Langid due to its convenience and high accuracy in language identification.
-Figure \ref{fig:lang} depicts the language distribution of the top ten most common languages in the candidate set.
+\textbf{Language Detection.} We focused on privacy policies written in the English language, to enable comparisons with prior corpora of privacy policies.
+To identify the natural language of each candidate document, we used the open-source Python package Langid \citep{lui2012langid}.
+Langid is a Naive Bayes-based classifier pretrained on 97 different languages, designed to achieve consistently high accuracy over a wide range of languages, domains, and lengths of text.
 The complete set of documents was divided into 97 languages and an unknown language category.
 We found that the vast majority of documents were in English.
-We discarded candidate documents that were not identified as English by Langid and were left with 2.1 million candidate documents.
+We set aside candidate documents that were not identified as English by Langid and were left with 2.1 million candidates.